Ted Edwards, Wine Librarian

 Questions like: When to pick the grapes?
 Which yeast to make the best wine?
 This oak barrel or that one?
 How many vines to replant in April or May?
 How best to manage the leaf canopy over the summer?
 Beyond the fall harvest and crush, decision-making is a seasonal line of inquiry that determines the quality of the wine in the bottle.

-And then there are the more exclusive winemaker decisions that sometimes cross the desk of Ted Edwards, Director of Winemaking at Freemark Abbey, such as: which wine library vintage of Cabernet Bosché to serve at a fancy New York dinner in October?
+And then there are the more exclusive winemaker decisions that sometimes cross the desk of Ted Edwards, Winemaker Emeritus at Freemark Abbey, such as: which wine library vintage of Cabernet Bosché to serve at a fancy New York dinner in October?
 As steward of the historic St. Helena winery’s legacy, the veteran vintner is tasked with all of the tough calls.

 Building One of the Largest Wine Libraries in America